gaol/vertx-demos/README.md

 # vertx-demos
-Vertx demos to deploy verticles in different languages

-> mvn clean install
-> ./run.sh
+This branch has multiple demos in each folder.